safeblock-dev/wr/README.md

 - **syncgroup**: A wrapper around `sync.WaitGroup` with a custom panic handler.
 - **gopool**: A worker pool for managing and executing tasks concurrently with optional error and panic handling.
-- **wrtask**: Package provides a TaskGroup structure for running and managing multiple concurrent tasks with support for context and interruption.
+- **taskgroup**: Package provides a TaskGroup structure for running and managing multiple concurrent tasks with support for context and interruption.

 ## Installation